-:\ Pertinent information is given in 0

-i) Estimated Amount put to Rs 65,41,879/-

-Tender

-ii) Earnest Money Deposit (EMD) Rs.
-1,54,400/- (Rupees One Lakh FiftyFour Thousand Four Hundred Only.)
-The EMD shall be in the form of Insurance Surety Bonds, Account Payee Demand draft, Fixed Deposit Receipt, Bankers Cheque or shall be paid by RTGS in favour of F.A. & C.A.O., NMPA.
+i) Estimated Amount put to Rs 78,25,432/- (excluding GST) Tender , , , ii) Earnest Money Deposit (EMD) Rs.
+1,84,700/- (Rupees One Lakh EightyFour Thousand Seven Hundred Only.)
+The EMD shall be in the form of Insurance Surety Bonds, Account Payee Demand draft, Fixed Deposit Receipt, Bankers Cheque, or shall be paid by RTGS in favour of F.A. & C.A.O., NMPA.
 Scanned copy should be uploaded along with bid.
 The benefit of Exemption of EMD to all Micro and small enterprises (MSE) will allowed.
-Shall upload with their offer, the proof of their being MSE registered with district industries center (DIC) or Khadhi and village industries commission or Khadhi and Industries board (KVIV) or Coir board or National Small Industries Corporation (NSIC) or Directorate of handicrafts and handlooms or Udyam Registration Certificate or any other body

-iii) Cost of Tender (Tender fee) Rs.
+Shall upload with their offer, the proof of their being MSE registered with district industries center (DIC) or Khadhi and village industries commission or Khadhi and Industries board (KVIV) or Coir board or National Small Industries Corporation (NSIC) or Directorate of handicrafts and handlooms or Udyam Registration Certificate or any other body specified by Ministry of MSME. iii) Cost of Tender (Tender fee) Rs.
 1,120/- (Rupees One Thousand One Hundred Twenty Only) Payment of Tender fee by NEFT in favour of F.A. & C.A.O., NMPA.
 Scanned copy should be uploaded along with bid.
 Scanned copy should be uploaded along with bid.
-The benefit of Exemption of Tender fee to Microand small enterprises (MSE) will allowed.
-Shall upload with their offer, the proof of their being MSE registered with district industries center (DIC) or Khadhi and village industries commission or Khadhi and Industries board (KVIV) or Coir board or National Small Industries Corporation (NSIC) or Directorate of handicrafts and handlooms or Udyam Registration Certificate or any other body specified by Ministry of MSME.
+The benefit of Exemption of Tender Fees to all Micro and small enterprises (MSE) registered with district industries center (DIC) or Khadhi and village industries commission or Khadhi and Industries board (KVIV) or Coir board or National Small Industries Corporation (NSIC) or Directorate of handicrafts and handlooms or any other

+body specified by Ministry of MSME, will

+be considered.

-iv) Document download start date 31-08-2023 at 15.00 HRS
+iv) Document download start date 10-10-2024 at 15.00 HRS

 and time

-v) Seek clarification start date NA
+v) Seek clarification start date and NA

-and time
+time

 vi) Seek clarification end date and NA

 time

-vii) Bid submission start date and 14-09-2023 at 10.00 HRS
+vii) Bid submission start date and 24-10-2024 at 10.00 HRS

 time

-vii) Bid submission closing date 21-09-2023 at 15.00 HRS
+vii) Bid submission closing date 31-10-2024 at 15.00 HRS

 and time

 ix) Date & time of opening of

-Cover -I : Technical 22-09-2023 at 15.30 HRS
+Cover -I : Technical 04-11-2024 at 15.30 HRS

 Part - II : Financial Shall be communicated separately.

 x) Completion period 12 (Twelve) Months including monsoon

-xi) Validity of Tender 120 days from the date of closing of
+xi) Validity of Tender 90 days from the date of closing of online

-online submission of e-tender.
+submission of e-tender.